ppshein/nodejs-docker-microservices/README.md

 * Docker

 ## Installation
-1. To run NodeJS locally, you must have to install `yarn` first and install all dependencies
+1. To run NodeJS locally without docker, you must have to install `yarn` first and install all dependencies
 ```
     yarn install
     yarn add sequelize-cli -g